 7. An Opportunity To Redefine Your Business Processes

 Your ERP consultants will likely conduct a business process review prior to beginning your ERP implementation.
 This is a critical time for your business to reevaluate how processes are carried out.
 While you may be tempted to replicate old ways of doing things on a new ERP platform, the new system enables your teams to make more efficient use of the tools at their disposal.
 Go back to the beginning and determine whether your organization should change the way they do things from the onset.
-Keep in mind, many ERP solutions come built in with the best practices of hundreds if not thousands of businesses in related industries.
+Keep in mind, many ERP software solutions come built in with the best practices of hundreds if not thousands of businesses in related industries.

 8. Emphasize Clean Data